Special effects of Batman Returns: The finale

 Batman Returns concludes with a crane-up shot ascending through the vertical layers of Gotham City, ultimately revealing the iconic batsignal emblazoned on a cloud.
 This complex effect was achieved by Matte World using a multiplane miniature setup filmed horizontally along a 40-foot motion control track.
 The final shot involved a layered composite of live-action footage, scale model buildings, and matte paintings.
 Initially, smaller-scale foamcore models were used for visualization and to demonstrate perspective shifts to director Tim Burton before scaling up to full production size to maintain consistent focus across all planes.

 The sequence begins with a live-action plate of Wayne's black Rolls Royce driving down a Gotham street, filmed on the Warner Bros. backlot with rear projection.
 As the vehicle moves, the motion control camera tracks horizontally across a multi-layered miniature cityscape.
-The foreground features an eighth-scale alley with steam pipes and trusses, the midground includes seventy-second-scale buildings, and the background is a matte painting of Gotham’s skyline.
+The foreground features a one-eighth-scale alley with steam pipes and trusses, the midground includes one-seventy-second-scale buildings, and the background is a matte painting of Gotham's skyline.
 The bat signal appears projected onto fiberfill clouds on background scrims.
 Artist Chris Evans described the shot as more expansive than a traditional crane shot, likening it to a helicopter lifting off from a second-story window and ascending into the sky.
 Parallax effects between the miniature, live-action plate, and painting create the illusion of depth and dimensionality despite the blend of two- and three-dimensional elements.

-Craig Barron noted that simply projecting the live-action plate onto a matte painting without miniatures would have lacked perspective change, so miniature elements were strategically placed to fool the eye and enhance the illusion of moving through the cityscape.
-The camera work demanded precision, with assistant Rich McKay tracking latent image film exposures to maintain first-generation quality on the original negatives, ensuring the composite shots cut cleanly with production footage.
+Craig Barron noted that simply projecting the live-action plate onto a matte painting without miniatures would have lacked perspective change; so, miniature elements were strategically placed to fool the eye and enhance the illusion of moving through the cityscape.
+The camera work demanded precision, with assistant Rich McKay tracking latent image film exposures to maintain first-generation quality on the original negatives, ensuring the composite shots integrated cleanly into production footage.

 Originally, the crane-up was intended to be the film's final shot.
 However, preview audiences expressed confusion over the fate of Selina Kyle / Catwoman following the explosion in the Penguin's lair.
 The earlier cut included only a suggestive shadow of Catwoman catching Batman's attention as he drove away, which proved too ambiguous.
 In response, during the last week of May, the production shot a new closing scene featuring a Catwoman double gazing up at the batsignal against a bluescreen.
 This element was then composited into the foreground of the original crane-up shot to provide clearer closure for the character's fate.
-Fink recalled that despite initial confidence in the shadow shot, audience feedback prompted the last-minute addition, which was completed just before final delivery.
+The last-minute addition was completed just before final delivery.